Chatbot Flows

 Steps:

-1. In the Flow Editor, click the Settings button (wrench icon) in the toolbar.
+1. Click the Default Messages button (wrench icon) in the toolbar.

 3. Click Save Changes.